All Episodes

 Stay with us.

-What do you think of the scooter libby trail?
+What do you get a scooter-libby trail?

 Well, I think the trial's a joke.